PoisotLab/ms_straight_lines/manuscript.md

 "constant connectance" model, in which $L_{\text{cc}}$ has a maximum value of
 $S^2$.
 However, we know that the number of links within a food web is both lower and upper bounded [@Mart92; @PoisGrav14]: there can be no more than $S^2$ links, and there can be no fewer than $S-1$ links.
-This minimum of $S-1$ represents communities where all species interact and at least some of the organisms are heterotrophs [@Mart92].
+This minimum of $S-1$ holds for food webs in which all species interact -- for example, a community of plants and herbivores where no plants are inedible and all herbivores must eat [@Mart92].
 Numerous simple food webs could have this minimal number of links -- for example, a linear food chain wherein each trophic level consists of a single species, each of which consumes only the species below it; or a grazing herbivore which feeds on every plant in a field.
 Thus the number of